PouriaRouzrokh/RSNA2025_DLL_AgenticAI/docs/backend-implementation-plan.md

 # Backend Implementation Plan

+**Status**: ⚠️ **NOT YET IMPLEMENTED** - Backend currently contains only a placeholder `main.py` file.

+**Note**: The frontend includes a voice transcription API route (`/api/transcribe-audio`) that uses Google Gemini API directly.
+This is a frontend-only feature that works independently of the backend agent pipeline.

 ## Phase 1: Project Setup & Foundation (Priority: SECOND - After Frontend)

 ### 1.1 Initialize FastAPI Project